Make no bones about it – eating too much processed meat is linked with an increased risk of cancer, but so is alcohol and sun/UV.

 - You have no control over the amount salt, sugar and fat in processed food but you do have control over what you to choose buy.

 So, you can see that most food is processed, it just depends how it is processed, how much the food is altered from its natural state and what has been added to it.

 Why Stop Eating Ham?

-Yes, processed meats are generally thought to be unhealthy but I would suggest that alcohol is more unhealthy than ham.
+Processed meats are generally thought to be unhealthy but I would suggest that alcohol is more unhealthy than ham.
 However, I know lots of people who won’t eat ham but will drink alcohol.
-Also, I would say bacon is worse than ham but the “healthy” paleo guys love bacon!
+Also, I would say bacon is more processed and less healthy than lean ham but the “healthy” paleo guys love bacon!